SunnySuite/Sunny.jl/README.md

 ## Overview

 Sunny is a Julia package for modeling magnetic materials.
-It emphasizes _symmetry-aware_ Hamiltonians, careful treatment of _quantum spin_, and _comparison to experimental data_, e.g., neutron or X-ray scattering.
-Ease of use is a priority: Sunny is extensively documented, supports interactive visualization, and provides model-fitting tools.
+It emphasizes _symmetry-aware_ Hamiltonians, careful treatment of _quantum spin operators_, and _comparison with experimental data_, e.g., neutron or X-ray scattering.
+Sunny is extensively documented, supports interactive visualization, and offers model-fitting tools.

 ## Try it out